GeoscienceAustralia/fetch/README.md

 Download ancillary data automatically.

-It is run with one argument: a config file location
+It is run with one argument: a config file location.
+This will run endlessly, downloading according to schedules in the config file:

+    fetch-service config.yaml

+(and is typically run from an init script)

+Additionally, you can run a single rule from the config file, ignoring any schedules.
+It will run the rule once immediately and exit:

+    fetch-once config.yaml LS7_CPF

+Fetch uses file locks in its work directory to ensure that only one instance of each rule is running at a time.
+You can safely use `fetch-once` while a service is running without risking multiple instances interfering.

+### Development

+If not installed to the system, such as during development, they can alternatively be run directly from modules:

+Service:

+    python -m fetch.scripts.service config.yaml

+Now:

-    python -m fetch config.yaml
+    python -m fetch.scripts.now config.yaml LS7_CPF

 ## Configuration file